Derren Litten: 2019–present

 Litten wrote and directed the sitcom Scarborough for the BBC.
 It started airing in September 2019.
 It was poorly received by critics, and cancelled after one series.

 In 2020, following information that Scarborough had been axed by the BBC, Litten embarked on a new career, purchasing a bar in Benidorm.
 The bar opened in July 2020 and is named Mateo's Bar after a character in the show.
 The venue features real-life props from the set of Benidorm, and guest appearances from cast members from the show.
 In September 2020, due to enforced quarantine rules from COVID-19, Mateo's was temporarily closed.

 Personal life

 Litten is gay.
-When he came out to his parents, his father said, "I don't understand what you've chosen to be but promise me one thing, you'll never bring any of your friends around here."
+When he came out to his parents, his father said, "I don't understand what you've chosen to be but promise me one thing, you'll never bring any of your friends around here.".
+Litten was married to Benidorm star Jake Canuso but they separated in late 2022 and divorced in August 2024.